gshipley/summitlab14/Chapters/19-Jenkins.md

 	Run 'rhc show-app jenkins' for more details about your app.

-Make a note of the user username and password that was created for you by OpenShift Enterprise.
+Make a note of the username and password that were created for you by OpenShift Enterprise.

 ##**Adding Jenkins support to your application**

-Now that we have a Jenkins server setup and running, we can add support to our *todo* application which will allow all futures builds to compile on the Jenkins server.
+Now that we have a Jenkins server setup and running, we can add support to our *todo* application which will allow all future builds to compile on the Jenkins server.
 To embed the Jenkins support cartridge in your application, use the following command:

 	$ rhc cartridge-add jenkins-client -a todo